 “Me too,” Devin said.
 “I know a lot about how Jase came out, but nothing about you, Ron.
 When and how did you come out to your folks?”

-“Oh my god,” Jason continued with the story, “it’s the most intense thing that had ever happened to me.
+“Oh my god,” Jason continued with the story, “it was the most intense thing that had ever happened to me.
 We kissed for maybe five minutes —”

 “It was at least fifteen minutes,” Ron interjected.